spotlightpa/poor-richard/content/news/2020-04-17-pa-released-figures-on-the-coronavirus-and-race-but-not-specific-geographic-data-experts-say-that’s-a-problem.md

 topics = ["Coronavirus"]
 series = ["Top News"]
 +++
-***[Spotlight PA](https://www.spotlightpa.org/)** is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News.
-[Sign up for our free weekly newsletter](https://www.spotlightpa.org/newsletters).*
+<i>[Spotlight PA](https://www.spotlightpa.org/) is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News.
+[Sign up for our free weekly newsletter](https://www.spotlightpa.org/newsletters).</i>

 New figures released Thursday show black Pennsylvanians make up a disproportionate amount of coronavirus cases across the commonwealth.
 But public health officials who released the numbers [amid pressure to share more demographic information](https://www.inquirer.com/health/coronavirus/spl/pennsylvania-coronavirus-racial-data-philadelphia-rachel-levine-20200407.html) about COVID-19 cases cautioned that the data represent only a quarter of confirmed cases.